MaryamHaghighat/PathProfiler/README.md

 **Notes:**
 - the pixel size of quality overlays saved in "slide_name.npy" is (slide_size_at_5X) / 256.
 - each pixel value in the quality overlay represents quality prediction value for a tile of  256*256.
-- quality overlays can be easily regenerated at magnification "X" by:
+- quality overlays can be easily regenerated from "slide_name.npy" at magnification "X" by:

 `overlay at magnification X = overlay.repeat(X*256/5, axis=0).repeat(X*256/5, axis=1)`